ampas/aces-core/transforms/ctl/lmt/README.md

 the ACESv0.1.1 LMT will not contain the additional dynamic range usually associated with ACES data.

-ACES' data created using an algorithmic LMT such as the low contrast LMT may not have this limitation.
+ACES' data created using an algorithmic LMT may not have this limitation.
 If the algorithm does not limit the dynamic range during the transformation from ACES to ACES', then the LMT may preserve the dynamic range associated with the original ACES data.